rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/ivanti_vtm_admin.md

 ## Scenarios

-Running the module against Virtual Traffic Manager (VTM) 22.7R1 should result in an output similar to the following:
+Running the module against Virtual Traffic Manager (vTM) 22.7R1 should result in an output similar to the following:

 ```